LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we have demonstrated the critical challenges associated with evaluating LLMs for literature screening in SRs.
-We have used the recent evaluation study DC+ \cite{Delgado25} as a means of illustrating some of the challenges of choosing appropriate classification metrics.
-DC+ authors report and discuss thoroughly misleading metrics such as Accuracy, which suggest poorly performing tools are to be preferred.
-They also omit any sense of cost or the idea that FPs are less problematic than FNs.
-Notably, across three SR datasets and 18 LLMs in DC+, screening performance was frequently undermined by substantial Lost Evidence (i.e., high FN rates), see~\Cref{fig:LostEvidencePerModelFor3SRs}, demonstrating that correctness/accuracy and related metrics can be seriously misleading under class imbalance and asymmetric misclassification costs.
-Our review of practices in 27 other papers confirms that these problems are not unique to DC+.
+In this paper, we have presented LLM4SCREENLIT---a set of recommendations for evaluating LLMs for literature screening in SRs---motivated by some critical challenges we have demonstrated.
 We believe performance metrics problems arise because researchers do not always select metrics that are mapped to the actual needs of the problem domain.
 A better approach is to report the individual confusion matrix counts together with a small number of performance metrics focussed on the specific research questions being investigated.

-This means that evaluations of literature screening must prioritize chance-anchored metrics such as MCC and, additionally, explicitly reflect FN vs. FP asymmetry via cost-sensitive analysis.
+In particular, we propose that evaluations of literature screening must prioritize chance-anchored metrics such as MCC and, additionally, explicitly reflect FN vs. FP asymmetry via cost-sensitive analysis.
 For this purpose, we propose Weighted MCC (WMCC) as a principled extension that retains MCC's correlation meaning and robustness to class imbalance, while addressing the challenge of asymmetric misclassification costs by encoding domain-specific cost ratios.
+We note that WMCC is not a replacement for MCC.
+For meta-analysis purposes, MCC allows researchers to assess the predictive capability of different LLMs across different SRs, irrespective of their choice of WMCC weight.

+\R{R1-04st}\defquotedtext{R1-04}{While MCC and WMCC summarize performance at a single operating point, we acknowledge that reporting performance across multiple operating points would strengthen evaluation studies when continuous LLM outputs (e.g., confidence scores) are available.
+In such cases, researchers could report Lost Evidence-workload curves, decision curve analysis, or performance at multiple Lost Evidence levels to help practitioners understand the Lost Evidence-workload trade-off.
+The specific levels should be determined by the domain and SR type.
+However, most current LLM screening studies use binary prompts (include/exclude) that naturally produce single operating points rather than tunable thresholds.}\R{R1-04en}